telemark-arkiv/tfk-saksbehandling-skoleskyss-nsb/README.md

 $ npm run setup
 ```

-This will install the module dependencies and generate the zipcode files
+This will install the module dependencies

 ## Usage
 Pass in an options object and get true or false in return.